-A sample of U.S. adults age 18 to 30 was selected from the youth sample and the NORC's AmeriSpeak Panel for this study.
+A sample of U.S. adults age 18 to 30 was selected from the GenForward Panel, a survey panel representing the racial and ethnic diversity of today's young adults from the Black Youth Project at The University of Chicago and NORC.
+The GenForward Panel is comprised of the BYP youth sample recruited by NORC and NORC's AmeriSpeak Panel for this study.